ai-dock/base-image/README.md

 >[!NOTE]
 >*Some of the included services would not normally be found **inside** of a container.
 They are, however, necessary here as some cloud providers give no access to the host; Containers are deployed as if they were a virtual machine.*

+### Cloudflared

+The Cloudflare tunnel daemon will start if you have provided a token with the `CF_TUNNEL_TOKEN` environment variable.

+This service allows you to connect to your local services via https without exposing any ports.

+You can also create a private network to enable remote connecions to the container at its local address (`172.x.x.x`) if your local machine is running a Cloudflare WARP client.

+If you do not wish to provide a tunnel token, you could enable `CF_QUICK_TUNNELS` which will create a throwaway tunnel for your web services.

+Full documentation for Cloudflare tunnels is [here](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).

+>[!NOTE]
+>_Cloudflared is included so that secure networking is available in all cloud environments._

+>[!WARNING]
+>You should only provide tunnel tokens in secure cloud environments.

 ### SSHD